isomerpages/mol-services/_are-you-planning-to/manage-healthcare-costs-better.md

 <li>Accident or health insurance that covers the sum assured for the death of a person</li>
 <li>ElderShield, CareShield Life or Integrated Shield Plans</li>
   </ul>
-<p>You can use <a target="_blank" href="https://www.iras.gov.sg/irashome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Life-Insurance-Relief/">this calculator</a> to check your eligibility.</p>
+<p>You can use <a href="https://www.iras.gov.sg/irashome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Life-Insurance-Relief/" target="_blank">this calculator</a> to check your eligibility.</p>
     </div>
   </div>